-In short, establishing a stable, reference monitoring level — one which can be returned to instantly and reliably, and which conforms with the reference monitoring level of other facilities — is a great aid in maintaining consistency between different mixes, or when a mixing project evolves over many days.
+In short, establishing a stable, reference monitoring level — one which can be returned to instantly and reliably, and which conforms with the reference monitoring level of other similar facilities (particularly in the professional world) — is a great aid in maintaining consistency between different mixes, or when a mixing project evolves over many days.

 Another aspect of setting a reference speaker level is to work in an optimal part of the Fletcher‑Munson equal‑loudness curves of the human ear.
 The idea is to provide a consistently uniform frequency response and minimise problems with too much or too little perceived bass.
 However, while there is some validity to this, we must also be careful because of the psychoacoustic effects of different room sizes, of which more later!